stranth/Atmos-Sulfur/README.md

 - The Gas Recycler Machine will now output 1 diamond for every 20u of Carbon within it while pressure is higher than 5500 kPa & temp is between 1984.15K & 3773.15K.
 - The Gas Recycler Machine will be renamed into the Gas Processor Machine to make its function more obvious.
 - Add 10 Diamonds to the recipe for the Industrial Ore Processor.
 (Diamond teeth grind ya ore go brrrrrr.
 Harass atmos if you lack the diamonds.)
 - Add a reagent buffer to the Industrial Ore processor.
+(Frozenish, solution containers are being touched on in NewMed)
 - Make the IOP its own reaction container.
+(Frozenish for the same reason)
 - Add Aluminium Sheet.
 Only available from Industrial ore processor.
-1 Water 2 Bauxite Ore 1 Coal Ore 1 Salt ore -> 30 Aluminium Sheets
+20u Water + 2 Bauxite Ore + 1 Coal Ore + 1 Salt ore -> 30 Aluminium Sheets
 - Add Aluminium Rod.
 Rod but in shiny new format.
 - Shuttle walls and other shuttle specific constructions will now require Aluminium Sheets or Rods repsectively in their construction.
 The advantage will be less mass of the fixture compared to its steel counterpart or current mass in the case of wallmounts.
 Uranium and Plasma reinforced glass will be made to need Aluminium rods as well.
 ###